montanadickerson/montanadickerson.github.io/index.md

 Hi!
 I'm an undergraduate at Yale University pursuing a dual degree in Global Affairs and Urban Studies.
-My past coursework spans architecture, data science, and U.S. law, including graduate-level classes at Yale's Schools of the Environment and Architecture and the Jackson School of Global Affairs.
+My past coursework spans architecture, data science, and U.S. law, including graduate-level classes at the Yale School of the Environment, School of Architecture, and Jackson School of Global Affairs. .
 This site is a portfolio of my past projects and writing.

 I've worked across the public, private, and non-profit sectors, but my passion lies in using policy to expand transportation and housing access.
 I'm proficient in Python, RStudio, ArcGIS, and Excel — and, above all, experienced at turning findings into clear reports, memos, and visuals.